10 reasons why you should visit the Island of Hvar, Croatia

-Located 30 miles from the Croatian coastline on the far west and only 3 miles on the east, the island of Hvar is a world for itself.
-Hvar would be Croatians Long Island, while Split is within reach, that’s perfect for all the travelers flying in Croatia.
-Historically, it’s an unmatched melting pot of cultures and heritage: Illyrians, Greeks, Romans, Venetians, French, you name it, they all came here, one way or another.
+The Island of Hvar is located 30 miles from the Croatian coastline on the far west and only 3 miles on the east.
+For an islander, it’s a world in itself.
+Hvar would be Croatia’s Long Island, while Split is within reach.
+That makes it perfect for all the travelers flying in Croatia.
+Due to its diverse history, it’s an unmatched melting pot of cultures and heritage: Illyrians, Greeks, Romans, Venetians, French… you name it!
+They all came here, one way or another.
 Everybody left their mark: in architecture, language, wine, fishing techniques, or simply admiration for the island of Hvar.

 1. The island of Hvar is magically beautiful

-It’s been chosen numerous times among the 10 most beautiful islands by influential travel magazines.
-For me, it’s simply memorizing with its untamed beauty.
+Influential magazines chose it numerous times among the 10 most beautiful islands.
+For me, it’s simply mesmerizing with its untamed beauty.

 2. The Island of Hvar has insane vineyards